hacks-guide/Guide_Panda/_pages/Installing-arm9loaderhax.md

 3. Go to "SysNAND Backup/Restore"
 4. Restore **(keep a9lh)** from `NANDmin.bin`
 5. Press (Start) to reboot
-6. Update your PANDA using a CTR System Updater (CSU)
+6. Update your PANDA / SNAKE using a CTR System Updater (CSU)
   + **This is only safe for Luma3DS version 6.6 (commit 0b16d88) and above!**
-  + **Attempting to update your PANDA on any lower Luma3DS version will BRICK your device!**
+  + **Attempting to update your PANDA / SNAKE on any lower Luma3DS version will BRICK your device!**

 ##### Section V - CTRNAND Luma3DS